jermbo/SampleAPIs/README.md

 ## Changes

-The changes with Now.sh has forced us to embrace Express as well as JSON Server in different ways.
+The changes with Vercel.com has forced us to embrace Express as well as JSON Server in different ways.
 We now have a single point on entry for all apis, where previously we had to duplicate efforts in multiple places.
 The API files and the backups have been isolated causing a URL change.

 Checkout the [Change Log](https://github.com/jermbo/SampleAPIs/blob/master/Change_log.md) for full details.